 Why Fig Hamantaschen?

 The real question is, why don’t we see more Fig Hamantaschen?
 These are kind of like a Jewish version of the Fig Newton.
 (Dare I say Fig Jewton? … Oy!)
 But better.
 Last year, when I first started this blog, I published my Apple Cinnamon Spice Hamantaschen which is still one of my favorites.
 The spiced dough with the apples is such an enjoyable combination!
-Oh, and if you want some guidance and photos on rolling out the dough and shaping, you should definitely check out my Apple Cinnamon Spice Hamantaschen.
+Oh, and if you want some guidance and photos on rolling out the dough and shaping, you should definitely check out my Apple Cinnamon Spice Hamantaschen or the video on my Blueberry Hamantaschen.

 I also published last year my S’mores Brownie Hamantaschen which is a fun and delicious play on S’mores, with a graham cracker dough, holding a fudgy brownie, topped with a marshmallow.
 They are downright delish!